Undergraduate Course: Scandinavian Civilisation A: Vikings, Sagas and the Road to Enlightenment (ELCS08037)

 Breakdown of Learning & Teaching Activities:

 Students will begin each week by watching some short videos as an introduction to the specific themes to be studied [Asynchronous].
 The videos are linked to further resources and core reading materials, available via the course Learn page [Asynchronous].
-Engaging with these materials is essential for participation in the weekly tutorials and seminars.
+Engaging with these materials is essential for participation in the weekly seminar and tutorials.

 Online Assessments 1 and 2 share a common format.
-A list of 5 questions for each will be published in the course handbook at the beginning of the semester.
 One question will be mapped to the content of each week's tuition.
-In weeks 6 and 12 respectively, students will select two questions from the relevant list, on which to write and submit two, 500-word 'Snap-shots of Scandinavian Civilisation'.
+In weeks 6 and 12 respectively, students will select two questions from the preceeding 5 weeks' topics, on which to write and submit two, 500-word 'Snap-shots of Scandinavian Civilisation'.
 Detailed formative feedback will be provided for Online Assessment 1 only.

 Potentially Re-Traumatising Content:

 In this course, we will be discussing content that may be re-traumatising to some students.
 Themes broached will include misogyny, military violence, and Viking slavery.
 We believe in the importance of engaging with this material and so please rest assured that we will work with you to ensure you can participate fully and demonstrate your achievement of the learning outcomes of the course, without compromising your wellbeing or your academic development.
 If you have concerns at any point we invite you to approach the course organiser Alan.Macniven@ed.ac.uk to discuss how we can best support you in your work on this course.
 We affirm that you will be treated with dignity and respect in all discussions and at every stage of the course.

 Entry Requirements (not applicable to Visiting Students)